refinedev/refine/documentation/docs/packages/react-hook-form/use-steps-form/index.md

 #### `isBackValidate`

-> Default: `false`

 When is `true`, validates a form fields when the user navigates to a previous step.
+Default is `false`.

 ```tsx
 const stepsForm = useStepsForm({